home-assistant/data.home-assistant/docs/data_statistics.md

   - `mean` - hourly time-weighted average
   - `min` - hourly minimum
   - `max` - hourly maximum
-- Sensor entities that have a strictly increasing value, such as utility meters (the sensor's state_class is `total_increasing`):
+- Sensor entities that have a value which is integrated over time, such as utility meters (the sensor's state_class is `total` or `total_increasing`):
   - `last_reset` - the time when the last meter cycle was started, if known
   - `state` - the sensor's state at the end of the hour
   - `sum` - hourly grand total since statistics for the sensor was first compiled, offset by the sensor's first valid state when compiling statistics.
 Please refer to the [developer documentation](https://developers.home-assistant.io/docs/core/entity/sensor#state_class_total_increasing) for how the `sum` is calculated.